Reviews You Can Rely On

 Construction Quality

-We took the Traverse through the snow, ice, and heavy rain.
-With the rain cover on, it really performed well, both with smaller and full loads.
-Without the cover, the main compartment kept gear fairly protected, other than equipment or clothes near the side zip.
-While top loaders offer more ample rain protection, the hybrid of having this convenient zipper created a bit of a weak point, but it was still surprisingly effective even with this minor downside.
+We took the Traverse through snow, ice, and heavy rain to evaluate its strength and water resistance.
+With the rain cover on, it performed well when packed with smaller and fuller loads.
+Without the cover, the main compartment kept gear fairly protected.
+Only the equipment or clothes stashed near the side zip experienced any moisture.
+While top loaders tend to offer better rain protection, a hybrid design with an easy-access zipper like this offers some welcome convenience.
+However, that zipper is a weak point, vulnerable to liquid, even if we still found it surprisingly effective.
 The most significant setback we experienced in construction quality was the sternum strap.
-One part of it fell off during testing, and we could never find it again.
+One part fell off during testing, and we could never find it again.
 This is a problem that some REI packs are beginning to develop a reputation for, though we didn't have any problems with other REI packs we tested firsthand.

 rei co-op traverse 32 - our most substantial complaint in construction quality was the...